 I wasn’t sure if it would be for me but I was keen to try anything that would help me through this.

-So I contacted them and an Occupational Therapist called Annette came to see me.
+I contacted them and an Occupational Therapist called Annette came to see me.
 She ran a group who long term would like to move back into the work environment and she also explained more about brain injuries in general.
-She had coping methods which often helped some of the more common symptoms, and so the group got to see they weren’t alone.
-The group met once every two weeks and all they asked was that we pay £5 to cover the cost of running the group.
+She had coping methods.
+Often this helped identify some of the more common symptoms.
+The group got to see they weren’t alone in this long road to recovery.
+They met once every two weeks and all they asked was that we pay £5 to cover the cost of running the group.

-I think I had hit a new low, and so even though I’d always thought I’d be too uncomfortable to take part in talking therapies properly my defences were down.
+I think I had hit a new low.
+Even though I’d always thought I’d be too uncomfortable to take part in talking therapies properly my defences were down.

 I had previously been to the doctor who told me to ring the Well being team for cognitive behavioural therapy.
-But they had taken a month to decide that because I had a brain injury I wasn’t suitable for it.
-They made a referral for me to see a Neuro Psychologist but there was a long waiting list.
+But they had taken a month to decide that because I had a brain injury, it wasn’t suitable for my recovery.
+They made a referral for me to see a Neuropsychologist but there was a long waiting list.
 So as I needed support despite my reservations this seemed like a good option.

-But whilst we both agreed I still had challenges to face, I was now on the right path instead of floundering at sea.
+But whilst we both agreed I still had challenges to face, I was now on the right path to recovery, instead of floundering at sea.

 I would recommend other brain injury survivors get in contact with Headway.
 They also support the carers as its equally distressing for them.
 My partner James decided not to meet with them as he was so busy at work.
 Seeing as now we were solely relying on his income he felt he needed to just buckle down.
 But I know for others Headway do give them the assurance they need.
 It can be very difficult living with someone you love who has been affected by a brain injury.